Religion in Kerala: History

 The known earliest mention about Muslims of Kerala is in the Quilon Syrian copper plates of the 9th century CE, granted by the ruler of Kollam.
 A number of foreign accounts have mentioned about the presence of considerable Muslim population in the Malabar Coast.
-Arab writers such as Al-Masudi of Baghdad (896–956 AD), Muhammad al-Idrisi (1100-1165 AD), Abulfeda (1273-1331 AD), and Al-Dimashqi (1256-1327 AD) mention the Muslim communities in Kerala.
+Arab writers such as Al-Masudi of Baghdad (896–956 AD), Muhammad al-Idrisi (1100–1165 AD), Abulfeda (1273–1331 AD), and Al-Dimashqi (1256–1327 AD) mention the Muslim communities in Kerala.
 Some historians assume that the Mappilas can be considered as the first native, settled Muslim community in South Asia.
 Al-Biruni (973–1048 CE) appears to be the first writer to call Malabar Coast as Malabar.
 Authors such as Ibn Khordadbeh and Al-Baladhuri mention Malabar ports in their works.
 The Arab writers had called this place Malibar, Manibar, Mulibar, and Munibar.
 Malabar is reminiscent of the word Malanad which means the land of hills.
-According to William Logan, the word Malabar comes from a combination of the Malayalam word Mala (hill) and the Persian/Arabic word Barr (country/continent).
-The Kodungallur Mosque, has a granite foundation exhibiting 11th-12th century architectural style.
+According to William Logan, the word Malabar comes from a combination of the Dravidian word Mala (hill) and the Persian/Arabic word Barr (country/continent).
+The Kodungallur Mosque, has a granite foundation exhibiting 11th–12th century architectural style.
 The Arabic inscription on a copper slab within the Madayi Mosque in Kannur records its foundation year as 1124 CE.

 The Muslims were a major financial power to be reckoned with in the old kingdoms of Kerala and had great political influence in the Hindu royal courts.
 Travellers have recorded the considerably huge presence of Muslim merchants and settlements of sojourning traders in most of the ports of Kerala.
-Immigration, intermarriage and missionary activity/conversion — secured by the common interest in the spice trade — helped in this development.
+Immigration, intermarriage and missionary activity/conversion – secured by the common interest in the spice trade – helped in this development.
 Muslim merchant magnates owning ships, spread their shipping and trading business interests across the Indian Ocean.
 The Koyilandy Jumu'ah Mosque contains an Old Malayalam inscription written in a mixture of Vatteluttu and Grantha scripts which dates back to the 10th century CE.
 It is a rare surviving document recording patronage by a Hindu king (Bhaskara Ravi) to the Muslims of Kerala.
 A 13th century granite inscription, written in a mixture of Old Malayalam and Arabic, at Muchundi Mosque in Kozhikode mentions a donation by the king to the mosque.